 The initialization vector, IV

-In DLMS/COSEM, for the construction of the initialization vector IV deterministic construction as specified in NIST SP 800-38D:2007, 8.2.1 shall be used: the IV is the concatenation of two fields, called the fixed field and the invocation field.
+In DLMS®/COSEM, for the construction of the initialization vector IV deterministic construction as specified in NIST SP 800-38D:2007, 8.2.1 shall be used: the IV is the concatenation of two fields, called the fixed field and the invocation field.
 The fixed field shall identify the physical device, or, more generally, the (security) context for the instance of the authenticated encryption function.
 The invocation field shall identify the sets of inputs to the authenticated encryption function in that particular device.

 For any given key, no two distinct physical devices shall share the same fixed field, and no two distinct sets of inputs to any single device shall share the same invocation field.